tymek300/Selene.io/README.md

       + Adding products to the cart
       + Removing products from the cart
       + Possibility to edit the number of products in the cart and calculate the new cart value in real time
+  * Products module:
+      + Displaying products with a gallery of their photos
+      + Product filtering